Bachelor: History

 Over time, some punishments developed into no more than a teasing game.
 In some parts of Germany, for instance, men who were still unmarried by their 30th birthday were made to sweep the stairs of the town hall until kissed by a "virgin".
 In a 1912 Pittsburgh Press article, there was a suggestion that local bachelors should wear a special pin that identified them as such, or a black necktie to symbolize that "....they [bachelors] should be in perpetual mourning because they are so foolish as to stay unmarried and deprive themselves of the comforts of a wife and home."

 The idea of a tax on bachelors has existed throughout the centuries.
 Bachelors in Rome fell under the Lex Julia of 18 BC and the Lex Papia Poppaea of AD 9: these lay heavy fines on unmarried or childless people while providing certain privileges to those with several children.
 A law known as the Marriage Duty Act 1695 was imposed on single males over 25 years old by the English Crown to help generate income for the Nine Years' War.
 In Britain, taxes occasionally fell heavier on bachelors than other persons: examples include 6 & 7 Will.
 3, the 1785 Tax on Servants, and the 1798 Income Tax.

 A study that was conducted by professor Charles Waehler at the University of Akron in Ohio on non-married heterosexual males deduced that once non-married men reach middle age, they will be less likely to marry and will remain unattached later into their lives.
 The study concluded that there is only a 1-in-6 chance that men older than 40 will leave the single life, and that after the age 45, the odds fall to 1-in-20.

-In certain Gulf Arab countries, "bachelor" can refer to men who are single as well as immigrant men married to a spouse residing in their country of origin (due to the high added cost of sponsoring a spouse onsite).
+In certain Gulf Arab countries, "bachelor" can refer to men who are single as well as expatriate men married to a spouse residing in their country of origin (due to the high added cost of sponsoring a spouse onsite).